maxpou-slides/vuejs-training/docs/part-6.md

 ### Vuex: initial state

-The first question you need to ask to yourself is: "Which data need to be shared accross multiples components".
+The first question you need to ask to yourself is: "Which data need to be shared across multiples components".

 * `hostels`?
 Well, HostelList and HostelMap components only use **hostelsShown**.
 But hostelsShown is a computed property based on hostels.
 That's why we need it.
 For the same reason `userSearch`, `onlyShowLiked` and `likedHostels` are also needed.
 * `map`/`markers`?
 No. Theses data are only for HostelMap component.
-As it stand, HostelList or whatever else compoenent doesn't need this data.
+As it stand, HostelList or whatever else component doesn't need this data.

 ```js
 const state = {